kodofodder/lsd_slam/README.md

+# Notes from the original code of tum-vision :

+The catkin branch of this repo works with Ubuntu 16.04 , ROS Kinetic

 # LSD-SLAM: Large-Scale Direct Monocular SLAM

 LSD-SLAM is a novel approach to real-time monocular SLAM.
 It is fully direct (i.e. does not use keypoints / features) and creates large-scale,